swu223/swu223.github.io/MITxPro/Fetch_Data_Exercise_upload/README.md

 # Fetch Data Exercise with React

 This project features React components useEffect and useReduce to fetch data from a url and present it in a paginated list.
+We are using the Metropolitan Museum's public api, which can be found here: https://metmuseum.github.io/.

 ## Getting Started